Interacting Urns on a Finite Directed Graph: Acknowledgment

 The work of Gursharn Kaur was supported by NUS Research Grant R-155-000-198-114.
 The work of Neeraja Sahasrabudhe was supported in part by the DST-INSPIRE Faculty Fellowship from the Government of India and in part by CEFIPRA grant No. IFC/DST-Inria-2016-01/448 “Machine Learning for Network Analytics”.
-We would also like to thank Antar Bandyopadhyay for giving us this problem and his insightful remarks.
+We would like to thank Antar Bandyopadhyay for introducing us to this problem and his insightful remarks.
+We would also like to thank the reviewers for their valuable comments, that led to significant improvement of this work.